ez-gaming/ez-gaming.github.io/guides.md

 ---
 layout: default
 ---
-## How to Connect to WiFI Network?
+## How to Connect to Wi-Fi Network?
 *   From the Vita home screen, tap <strong>Settings</strong>
 *   Select <strong>Start<strong>
 *   Select <strong>Network<strong>
 *   Select <strong>Wi-Fi Settings<strong>
 *   Choose the wireless network (also called the Network Name or SSID) to which you would like to connect.
 If you are using a Shaw wireless modem you will be able to find your network name and password via the white sticker on the top of the modem
-*   Enter the WiFi password for your wireless networks and connect.
+*   Enter the Wi-Fi password for your wireless networks and connect.
 A solid green dot will display on the left side of your network name indicating successful connection

 ## How to install PS Vita Games?
 (Prerequisite: PKGj & NoNpDRM)-preinstalled